 If you live near the coast, think about possible evacuation routes for local, regional and distant source tsunamis.
 Practice these with your family or friends, and write them on your Household Emergency Plan.
 Find out if there are vulnerable people nearby who may need your help.

 The best route to take will depend on where you are and the type of tsunami.
-If it is a distant source tsunami, where there is time for official warnings to be given, evacuation routes for Christchurch are given in the Evacuation information for coastal Christchurch brochure (pdf 985 kB).
-Evacuation routes for beach settlements in Waimakariri and Hurunui Districts are the main roads out of the settlements.
+If it is a distant source tsunami, where there is time for official warnings to be given, evacuation routes for Christchurch are given in the Evacuation information for coastal Christchurch brochure (pdf 985 kb).
+Evacuation routes for beach settlements in Waimakariri and Hurunui Districts are the main roads out of the settlements towards State Highway 1.

 If you feel strong ground shaking and need to evacuate quickly, you may use the same route as for a distant source tsunami, or you may need to determine a faster route inland, to higher ground, or an upper storey of a building.
 It is your responsibility to work out the best route for you and those with you if you feel strong ground shaking or long moderate ground shaking.

 If a tsunami happens in the Kaikoura Canyon, just south of Kaikoura, it would affect the coastline immediately south of Kaikoura (South Bay, Goose Bay and Oaro), but it would be too small by the time it got to Pegasus Bay to do any damage.
 This is because this tsunami comes from one point (an undersea landslide), rather than an offshore earthquake fault line, so the waves created decrease very quickly from the source.